tomhendra/dotfiles/README.md

 - Ensure Chrome is signed into and synced.
 - Ensure Bitwarden (or equivalent) is signed into and synced.
 - Login to icloud with a browser and ensure all backed-up fonts and preferences have actually been uploaded.
-- Update the NVM install script in install.sh (line 42) to the [latest version](https://github.com/nvm-sh/nvm#installing-and-updating).
+- Update the pnpm install script in install.sh (line 85) is [up-to-date](https://pnpm.io/installation#on-posix-systems).
 - Update MacOS to the [latest version](https://support.apple.com/en-us/HT201541).

 ## Installation